Deploy a multi-account AWS foundation your team can actually maintain.

 What if we need changes after deployment?

 The entire Landing Zone is built with native AWS CDK and lives in your GitHub repository.
-Your team can modify OU structures, Service Control Policies, security controls, and account configurations through pull requests.
+Your team can modify OU structures, Service Control Policies, security controls, and account configurations through pull requests, following the step-by-step guides in the docs.
 The architecture scales to hundreds of accounts, so it grows with you.
 If you want our help, our ongoing service tiers include a cloud engineer retainer for exactly this.

 What happens if something goes wrong after handover?